-Are you planning on a new baby arriving?
-Or has one already arrived and you are wondering how to keep your cat out of the baby’s crib?
-It definitely is a matter that you want to pay attention to.
+Do you have a new baby arriving and worried about how to keep your cat out of their crib?
+This is definitely something you want to pay attention to.
 As we update this article, our kids are now eight and ten.
 Yet we still remember the struggle in the baby’s room.
-As much as we love our cats, we agree that a baby’s crib is a no-go place for your cat.
-If you want to know how to keep a cat out of a crib, please read on.
+As much as we love our cats, we agree that a baby’s crib is a no-go place for a cat.

 We don’t believe in myths about cats.
 Like the one that your cat will steal your baby’s breath like that old wives tale says.
 It’s also very unlikely that a regular household feline will deliberately attack your new baby.
 At the same time, your cat doesn’t deliberately mean to scratch, pinch, cause discomfort, or simply wake your baby up.
 Yes, this usually happened right after we had spent several hours of trying to lull the kid to sleep.

-- 5 Steps on how to keep the cat out of the crib
+5 Tips to keep your cat out of the crib

-1. Do you keep your cat out of a crib or the baby’s room?
+1. Decide to keep your cat out of the crib or the baby’s room

 This depends on your cat’s personality and of course, how fond you are of your cat.
 We suggest letting the cat inside the room but maintaining a healthy distance from the crib or bassinet where your newborn baby sleeps.

-First, it’s easier to do this, and second, it creates less stress for your cat.
+First, it’s easier to do this, second it creates less stress for your cat.
 Third, in your cat’s view, the baby will be a less of an inconvenience in their life which is good for their relationship.

 2. Add some cat furniture to the baby’s nursery